NoraLou/digiTate/README.md

 ========
 ###Project Overview

 digiTate is  Art History exploration app based on open source data from London’s Tate museum.
 As an avid museum goer and technologist, I was excited to discover that the Tate had publicly released meta-data for 70,000 artworks and wanted to make a contribution.
 Previous treatments of this meta-data were primarily analytic and pre-supposed prior knowlegde of art history.
 I wanted to make this information accessible and engaging for all users.
-DigiTate is a responsive one-page app, that offers users from around the globe a playful, visually intuitive way to explore London’s cultural treasures from the 16th to 20th centuries.
+DigiTate is a flexible one-page app, that offers users from around the globe a playful, visually intuitive way to explore London’s cultural treasures from the 16th to 20th centuries.

+You can visit digitTATE online at : http://nora-digitate.herokuapp.com/ It is best when viewed on Safari or Chrome for the moment.

 ###Front-end
 digiTate features a custom-built “fan” navigation system that allows users to visually browse the massive image set quickly.
 Layers of information are initially nested on top of each other like a closed fan.
 As a user drills-down into a selected time period, layers of the fan animate open and dynamically display data based on the user’s selections.
 The responsive front-end structure is based on CSS3’s z-index and flexbox properties.
 Ajax allows users to seamlessly switch image sets or rapidly drill-back across fan layers.
 Javascript DOM manipulation is thoughtfully employed in the primary navigation functions to optimize browser memory as the fan layers re-stack.